-Black garlic is awesome!
-The extraordinary complex, sweet and unique taste of black garlic is very enticing.
+Black garlic is unique!
+The extraordinary complex, sweet taste of black garlic is enticing.
 It's like having healthy sweets!
-But once you have got the taste of it, be aware, you will be irresistibly drawn to the dark side of garlic.
+But once you have got the taste of it, be aware, you will be irresistibly captured by the dark side.
 What is black garlic?
-Most black garlic is … [Read more...] about Black Garlic • Enticed By The Dark Side
+Most black garlic is produced by … [Read more...] about Black Garlic • Get Enticed By The Dark Side of Garlic

 These articles guide you through the process of preparing fermented vegetables at home.
 There are mostly simple recipes but also a few more advanced ones.
 Learn about the amazing fermentation process in this post.

 Many ask about how to make superb fermented garlic.

 Lacto fermentation is a natural, biological, and amazing process involving beneficial microorganisms.
 The bacteria change the make-up of food products creating lactic acid which makes food more acidic.
 Bacteria also increase the nutritional value of fermented food.
 When food is fermented it … [Read more...] about Lacto Fermentation at Home • Friendly Bacteria at Your Service

 Fermented garlic has a unique taste and amazing properties.
 In fact, many have found it addictive and have asked me how to prepare it at home.
 So if you're a garlic lover, please read on.
 Some people ferment garlic together with other vegetables.
 In such cases, the garlic taste … [Read more...] about Fermented Garlic • Delicious Powerhouse of Nutrition

 Fermenting vegetables in a warm climate can be a challenge.
 Some have reported problems with mold and mushy veggies and ask what could be done.
 Even though a warm climate presents challenges, it's still possible to produce great fermented vegetables.
 However, you might need to experiment to see … [Read more...] about Fermenting Vegetables In Warm Climate • How To Succeed